OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 # [Task pane](#tab/taskpane)

-This option shows how to enable a user to log and view their notes and other details about their appointments from a task pane.
+This option will enable a user to log and view their notes and other details about their appointments from a task pane.

 ### Configure the manifest